Table of Contents

 Why Celebrate Success?

-Let’s look a bit closer at why Fogg says we should celebrate success as we build new habits.
-He writes that, “Feeling successful helps us wire in new habits, and it motivates us to do more….The ability to pat yourself on the back instead of beat yourself up grows solid, life-changing roots.2
+Let’s examine why Fogg says we should celebrate success as we build new habits.
+He writes, “Feeling successful helps us wire in new habits and motivates us to do more….The ability to pat yourself on the back instead of beat yourself up grows solid, life-changing roots (Fogg, PhD, BJ.
+Tiny Habits: The Small Changes That Change Everything (p.
+10).
+HMH Books.
+Kindle Edition).

-Fog explains that, “Celebration is the best way to create a positive feeling that wires in your new habits.
+Fog explains, “Celebration is the best way to create a positive feeling that wires in your new habits.
 It’s free, fast, and available to people of every color, shape, size, income, and personality.
-In addition, celebration teaches us how to be nice to ourselves—a skill that pays out the biggest dividends of all.”3
+In addition, celebration teaches us how to be nice to ourselves—a skill that pays out the biggest dividends of all.”
+(Fogg, PhD, BJ.
+Tiny Habits: The Small Changes That Change Everything (p.
+139)

 Here’s a bit more from Fogg about what’s happening when you celebrate success:

 When you celebrate effectively, you tap into the reward circuitry of your brain.
 By feeling good at the right moment, you cause your brain to recognize and encode the sequence of behaviors you just performed.
 In other words, you can hack your brain to create a habit by celebrating and self-reinforcing.
 In my research I found that this technique had never before been named, described, or studied.
-I realized that by studying and teaching celebration I was breaking new ground to help people change for the better.4
+I realized that by studying and teaching celebration I was breaking new ground to help people change for the better.
+(Fogg, PhD, BJ.
+Tiny Habits: The Small Changes That Change Everything (p.
+134).
+HMH Books.
+Kindle Edition.)

 When I first read the above quote in Tiny Habits, I scoffed to myself, “I’ve regularly failed at changing for the better in the past, I doubt this simple and silly-sounding technique will lead to success.
 And then I tried it.
 I was instantly amazed at how much incorporating a quick celebration into habits I was trying to build helped.
 My efforts seemed less like work and more like play.
 While exercising, eating healthy, and all the rest, I experienced less struggle and more joy.